pseudorandomuser/pseudorandomuser.github.io/docs/_posts/2023-10-18-ginventory.md

     image: /assets/images/posts/2023-10-18-ginventory/ginventory.jpeg
 ---

 Welcome to The Ginventory!
 This is a list of the Gins and some other beverages you can currently expect to find in my private collection.
 Each Gin is listed with a picture, a short description and a table outlining the Gin's unique characteristics such as country of origin, list of botanicals and the alcohol volume.

-My personal favorites are marked with an ASCII star (★).
+My personal favorites are marked with an ASCII star.

-Last updated: Thursday, November 30th 2023 at 14:04 CET

 ## Gins